 Rules for the 2025 United Kingdom Election to the 39th World Zionist Congress

-Eligibility to Register to Vote
+Eligibility to Register to Vote - As amended on 9 June 2025

 - Voter Eligibility: